-I have been fortunate enough to stay in various accommodation in and around the reserve, each one as special as the next, therefore I wanted to share my favourites and recommendations for where you should stay during your South African safari holiday.
+I have been fortunate enough to stay in various accommodation in and around the reserve, each one as special as the next, therefore I wanted to share my favourites and recommendations for the best lodges in the Amakhala Game Reserve, South Africa.

 The best safari lodges in Amakhala Game Reserve